Muhammad7839/new-stock-vision/README.md

 | COST   | Prophet | 223.02| 236.57|
 | COST   | ARIMA   | 5.34  | 7.16  |

----

 ## Conclusion

-ARIMA performed better than Prophet on both Amazon and Costco.
-Prophet predicted values that were too high, especially since it was forecasting further into the future.
-ARIMA stayed closer to the actual prices and worked better for short-term predictions.
+ARIMA performed better than Prophet for both tickers based on error values.
+Prophet captured patterns but often overpredicted when no growth cap was set.
+ARIMA stayed close to actual values and is better for short-term forecasts in this project.
-We trained and evaluated each model separately for each ticker to make sure our results were accurate and clear.

----

 ## Lessons Learned

-- ARIMA is great for short-term forecasting when you want more accurate numbers
-- Prophet is beginner friendly and gives a lot of helpful graphs but sometimes overpredicts
-- Always look at residual plots and prediction charts to see how good your model really is

----
+ARIMA is best for short-term retail stock prediction, Prophet gives great visuals and trend analysis but needs constraints for longer forecasts, Visualizing everything helped catch overfitting and patterns.

-## Future Improvements
+## Future Work

-- Add extra columns like inflation or earnings to Prophet
+Add extra features like inflation or earnings,
-- Try combining models like ARIMA and XGBoost
+Try hybrid models using ARIMA and machine learning, Deploy the model on Streamlit for public use.
-- Make a Streamlit app for live model predictions

----

 ## Authors

-Muhammad A., Dieunie G., Pallavi V.
+Muhammad A, Dieunie G, Pallavi V
 AI4ALL Ignite Program, Summer 2025